Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Lewis C. Reimann – Zeta Chapter (University of Michigan) – 1925 to 1927

-Brother Lewis C. Reimann had the honor to serve as National President from 1925 to 1927.
-He joined the Fraternity as an honorary member at the University of Michigan where he played football for the 1914-1915 Wolverines and was a Big Ten Conference Wrestling Champion.
+Brother Lewis C. Reimann served Alpha Kappa Lambda as National President from 1925 to 1927.
+He was initiated as an honorary member of the Zeta Chapter at the University of Michigan, where he played football for the 1914–1915 Wolverines and was a Big Ten heavyweight wrestling champion.

 Brother Reimann entered the Omega Chapter on August 20, 1961.